 It may also be useful to find out from educators about your child’s toileting experiences at the end of each day.
 Many services have a chart or whiteboard which you can look at to see how your child did that day.

 Learning to use the toilet is like learning any new skill – it takes time.
 Each child learns at their own pace and while some children will learn to use the toilet within a week, for many others the process will be a much longer one.
 You child will eventually learn to use the toilet in their own time.
-By working in partnership with the educators at your child care service, the process of learning to use the toilet can be a positive and gratifying experience for all concerned.
+By working in partnership with the educators at your early childhood education and care service, the process of learning to use the toilet can be a positive and gratifying experience for all concerned.